brave-intl/bat-ledger/README.md

 # bat-ledger
-BAT back-end servers (ledger, eyeshade, balance, and helper)
+BAT back-end servers (ledger, eyeshade, balance, helper, and extractor)

 ## Initialization
 Authentication is achieved via a GitHub [OAuth application](https://github.com/settings/developers).
 Create a developer application with an authorization callback of the form `https://{DOMAIN:PORT}/v1/login`.
 Set the environment variables `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` to those corresponding in your OAuth application.